txje/ralf/README.md

 Rust must be installed to build from the source, see: https://www.rust-lang.org/

-It has been tested on v1.7 Stable
+It has been tested using rustc 1.14.0

     git clone https://github.com/txje/ralf.git
     cd ralf